 Only one driver – Graham Hill – has won this particular Triple Crown, making it far rarer even than the Triple Crown of Thoroughbred Racing.
 Additionally, no driver has ever completed this feat in a single season due to scheduling conflicts, so always bet against that particular prop.
 Thirteen drivers have completed two of the three legs over their careers, but only Fernando Alonso and Juan Pablo Montoya are currently active.

-The Indy 500 best bets, of course, are up to you.
+The 2023 Indy 500 is scheduled for the last Sunday in May.
+The Indy 500 best bets can be made before or during the race with live betting odds.
 The race is historically difficult to predict, and every pundit or analyst’s Indy 500 betting picks will be different from the rest.
-Currently, you can bet on Indy 500 futures at Bovada Sportsbook.

 Types Of IndyCar Betting Odds